-This course provides students with the skills needed to create web pages using XHTML.
+This course provides students with the skills needed to create web pages using HTML5 elements and attributes.
 Students learn how to include text, pictures, and hypertext links, as well as tables, forms, and frames.
 They also learn how to create and manipulate image maps and animated GIFs.
 In addition, students are exposed to the critical design concepts including: visual design, user interface design, designing for accessibility, and designing technically correct (valid) documents.

-Prerequisite: CS 101 with a 2.0 or better or instructor permission.
+Prerequisite: CS 101 with a 2.5 or better or instructor permission.